dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/passport-mrz-scanner.md

 #### Specify the license

-To enable the SDK’s functionality, you must provide a valid license.
+To enable the SDK's functionality, you must provide a valid license.
 Use the function `initLicense` to set your license key.

 ```javascript
 Dynamsoft.License.LicenseManager.initLicense("DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9");
 ```

 The key "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" serves as a test license valid for 24 hours, applicable to any newly authorized browser.
-To test the SDK further, you can request a 30-day free trial license via the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=cvs&utm_source=docs&package=javascript" target="_blank">Request a Trial License</a> link.
+To test the SDK further, you can request a 30-day free trial license via the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=cvs&utm_source=docs&package=js" target="_blank">Request a Trial License</a> link.

 #### Load resources in advance